maruf571/bayes-java-code-challenge-1/README.md

 As we are posting our payload using post method we have a limitaiton of max 4 GB file size.

-### Serial processing
-On this project, we are processing log file line by line and serially.
-For large file with many processors it could be an issue.

 ### Data model
 Data model is not optimized for hero names and items.
 We are storing redundant name and item each table instead of creating